resque/resque-scheduler/README.markdown

 run resque-scheduler on as many machine as you want pointing to the same redis instance and schedule.
 The scheduler processes will use redis to elect a master process and detect failover when the master dies.
-Precautions are taken to prevent jobs form potentially being queued twice during failover even when the clocks of the scheduler machines are slightly out of sync (or load effects scheduled job firing time).
+Precautions are taken to prevent jobs from potentially being queued twice during failover even when the clocks of the scheduler machines are slightly out of sync (or load effects scheduled job firing time).
 If you want the gory details, look at Resque::SchedulerLocking.